lunarpools/lunarpools/README.md

 PLEASE read my strawpage because all my info is there 🥹 all youll find here is dni and iwc warning

-  ⚠️ I GET WORN OUT SOCIALLY VERY VERY EASILY !! usually im fine but if i have DNI in my name then please PLLEAAASSEE dont talk to me (unless you’re my friend habit hello habit)
+  ⚠️ I GET WORN OUT SOCIALLY VERY VERY EASILY !! usually im fine to int with but if i have DNI in my name then please PLLEAAASSEE dont talk to me (unless you’re my friend habit hello habit)

 </div>